Apricot Jam With the Last of the Season’s Fruit

 • You have rebelled against the system by making your own.

 I hope that you enjoy this recipe.
-Apricot is one of my favourite fruits, and I hope to get fruit from my tree for the first time next year.
+Apricots are one of my favourite fruits, and I hope to harvest fruit from my tree for the first time next year.
 While I will be eating lots of fresh apricots, I will set some aside to make jam so I can have a bit of summer in July.

 As always, live well.